-The EU-Japan Business Round Table (BRT) was created in 1999 and is made up of 55 CEOs/senior executives from leading EU and Japanese firms.
-Its co-Chairmen are Masaki Sakuyama (Chairman, Mitsubishi Electric Corporation) and Philippe Wahl (Chairman and CEO, Le Groupe La Poste).
-The BRT meets once a year to review the factors affecting all aspects of business cooperation between the EU and Japan, and to make policy Recommendations to the European Commission and Japanese Government.
+The EU-Japan Business Round Table (BRT) was created in 1999 and is made up of 80 CEOs / senior executives from leading EU and Japanese firms and business organisations, primarily representing large companies, but also representing 17 SMEs and 12 business federations, chambers of commerce or other organisations.
+Its co-Chairmen are Masaki Sakuyama (Senior Corporate Advisor, Mitsubishi Electric Corporation) and Philippe Wahl (Chairman and CEO, La Poste Groupe).